Ctross/Ctross.github.io/anthropology/agta/index.md

 ---
 layout: page
-title: "Bayesian Analysis of Agta Demography Through the Transition from Foraging to Landless Peasantry (Eastern Luzon, Philippines)"
+title: "Bayesian Analysis of Agta Demography Through the Transition from Foraging to Landless Peasantry"
 subheadline:
 teaser:
 header: